 Otherwise, you can expect motor issues– or even a complete breakdown of the unit if it sits unused for too long!

-People that live alone sometimes feel it isn’t worth using the dishwasher unless they have people over, as it seems wasteful.
-Instead, they prefer to hand wash as they go.
+People who live alone sometimes feel it isn’t worth using the dishwasher unless they have people over, as it seems wasteful.
+Instead, they prefer to hand-wash as they go.

 However, remember that dishwashers typically use less water than hand washing, even with small loads.
 Plus, they save tons of time!
 So, let those dishes build up throughout the day, and run your machine at least once or twice a week to save yourself trouble in the long run.